AutoPurchase/name_compare/README.md

 To facilitate this we developed a library of comparison functions specifically targeted to comparing names in code.
 The different functions calculate the similarity between names in different ways, so a researcher can choose the one appropriate for his specific needs.
 All of them share an attempt to reflect human perceptions of similarity, at the possible expense of lexical matching.

-The ratio's formula was described in the project document (MM: TODO).
+The ratio's formula was described in the project document (http://arxiv.org/abs/2209.03198).

 ## User Manual